scottslowe/weblog/content/post/2013-05-29-a-quick-introduction-to-linux-policy-routing.md

 ## Creating a Custom Policy Routing Table

 The first step is to create a custom policy routing table.
-Each table is represented by an entry in the file `/etc/iproute2/rt_tables`, so creating a new table is generally accomplished using a command like this:
+Linux routing tables are identified by a number from 1 to 255 (there are some reserved values), or by a name taken from the file `/etc/iproute2/rt_tables`.
+For ease of use, I recommend adding a name and number to the `/etc/iproute2/rt_tables` like this (strictly speaking, this isn't required, but it does make things easier):

     echo 200 custom >> /etc/iproute2/rt_tables